Dallin-Cawley/public-api-auth/README.md

-# public-api-auth
+# api-auth-structs

-Common code structures for the api-auth service
+Contains important structs for the api-auth service